arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

    ]);
    ```

-Now we can use our custome date pipe in component file as shown below
+Now we can use our custom date pipe in component file as shown below

    ```
    {{todayDate | customDate}}